ayinlarasq/NIGERIA-EXPORT-ANALYSIS/README.md

 Top-Performing Crops: Cocoa emerged as the highest-performing product, with a total revenue of $2.4 billion.
 Other top-performing crops included cashews, sesame seeds, and ginger.

+## **RECOMMENDATIONS**
+Based on our findings, we recommend the following:
+1. Invest in infrastructure: Improve transportation networks, storage facilities, and other infrastructure to support the growth of agricultural exports.
+2. Support farmers: Provide training, financing, and other forms of support to help farmers increase their productivity and competitiveness.
+3. Promote export-oriented agriculture: Encourage farmers to produce crops like Cocoa, that are in high demand in international markets.
+4. Diversify export destinations: Encourage exporters to explore new markets and reduce dependence on traditional export destinations